does dandelion tea have caffeine

 Instructions

 1. Harvest or Purchase Dandelion: If you’re using fresh dandelion, ensure it’s from a clean, pesticide-free area.
-Alternatively, you can find dried dandelion tea at health food stores.
+Alternatively, you can find dried dandelion tea or dandelion tea bags at health food stores.

 2. Prepare the Leaves or Roots: If using fresh dandelion, wash the leaves thoroughly to remove dirt.
 For roots, clean and chop them into smaller pieces.